wavefrontHQ/docs/pages/doc/trace_data_query.md

 ### Graphic Representation of a Returned Trace

-Each returned trace is shown graphically as a bar.
+Wavefront displays a bar for each trace that contains at least one span that meets the criteria.
 The bar's length represents the trace's duration.
 The bar's color indicates whether the trace has an error in one or more spans (red) or has no reported errors (blue):

 ![tracing query results](images/tracing_query_results.png)

 ### How Wavefront Labels a Returned Trace

 Each bar that is returned by a query represents a unique trace that has a unique trace ID.
-For readability, we label each trace using the operation that its root span represents.
-The root span is the first span in the trace.
-For example, each of the two returned traces shown above has a root span that represents the work done by the `orderShirts` operation in the `shopping` service, so the label for each of these traces is **shopping: orderShirts**.
-Although these root spans have the same operation name, they represent distinct executions of the `orderShirts` operation, with different start times.
+For readability, we label each trace by its root span, which is the first span in the trace.
+The trace's label is the name of the operation that the root span represents.

+For example, the two returned traces shown above both have the label **shopping: orderShirts**.
+This is because both traces have a root span that represents the work done by the `orderShirts` operation in the `shopping` service.
+However, these root spans represent different executions of the `orderShirts` operation, with different start times.
+Consequently, although these two root spans have the same operation name, they mark the beginning of two different traces.

 **Note:** A label such as **shopping: orderShirts** refers to the root span of a trace, which may be different from the span that was specified in the query.
 For example, suppose you query for spans that represent `dispatch` operations.
 The query could return traces that begin with `orderShirts`, if those traces contain one or more `dispatch` spans.